tommagnusson/kattis-haskell/journal/entry09.md

 Whatever, I'll just change everything to `Int` because `length` returns `Int` and I'll just have to deal..

 Note: `max` !== `maximum`

+This journal is really helpful as a sketchpad for how to think about and decompose problems.
+Numbering the steps I'm going to take, and then refining those steps as I go helps to quickly and clearly understand how to translate a solution into Haskell.
+My `where` clause for this soluction almost directly mirrored my steps.
+I like Haskell's declarative nature, and I enjoy how it mirrors my sketched thought process.
+But number types man, still gets me.